neerolyte/selpi/docs/protocol.md

 A query response consists of:

  * TLAAAACC the exact bytes from the query (including CRC).
- * M the requested memory.
+ * MM the requested memory (the number of 2 byte words specified by L + 1).
  * CC CRC of the query + memory.

 It's possible to request between 0-255 bytes of memory,